genuinebyte/sunfright/README.md

 take it off, it'll vanish.
 This leather helmet gives you around 5 minutes to gather everything you need to live a good life underground, or return home.

-Normal helmets give you resistance to the sunlight too.
-Every second you are exposed to skylight greater than 3, your helmet takes one damage, or if you don't have a helmet, you loose a heart.
-The table of helmet durability, taken from the [Minecraft wiki][mcwiki-helmets], is listed below.
+In order for the sun not to damage you, you must have equipped a helmet with Fire Protection.
+If you were to take damage (according to the rules below), but you have a Fire Protection helmet on, the helmet takes half the damage you would be dealt and you don't take any damage.
+There is a table below listing the types of helmets, their durability, and the time it would take for this helmet to break on the default damage value.
+Data is pulled from the [Minecraft Gamepedia page on Helmets][mcwiki-helmets].

 | Material     | Durability | Time Exposed to Sunlight  |
 | ------------ | ---------- | ------------------------- |